MelGerceker/anniversary_gift/README.md

 <img src="https://github.com/user-attachments/assets/5e107826-53f8-4a6c-8d6a-90b2d4b092ac"  align="right" width="380" style="margin-left: 20px; margin-bottom: 0:"/>

 - Enter two names and check if they're a match.
-- When two names that are not a match you won't even get to the loading screen, a "typo?" text will be displayed.
+- If the names don’t match, a "typo?" message appears.
+- If they do match:
-- When a match is made, the loading screen with "Calculating" text pulses on screen for 2 seconds.
+  - A "Calculating..." loading screen appears for 2 seconds.
-- Then, the user is shown the inner HTML with their names on it and heart animations.
+  - Then, a match screen with heart animations and names is displayed.

+**Personalization**

-- To define which name pairs are matches, edit:  `Personalize/CompatibleNames.txt`:
+To define which name pairs are matches, edit:  `Personalize/CompatibleNames.txt`:

 Below is an example folder.
 The amounts of names/nicknames written for each person should be written first.
 Do not delete/edit the lines that separate the names for each person.
 ```txt